 The City of Philadelphia has made a significant change to the amount of rental assistance funding that is available for Phase 2 of the COVID-19 Emergency Rental Assistance Program.
 Now, RENT CAN BE PAID UP TO $1500.00!

 “Our goal throughout the pandemic has been – and continues to be – to keep people in their homes.” said Mayor Jim Kenney.
 “Whether it’s through our rental assistance program, COVID emergency housing sites, or our eviction diversion program, maintaining housing for our most vulnerable residents is critical.
-This additional CARES Act funding for rental assistance allows us to serve landlords and families struggling to make ends meet.
+This additional CARES Act funding for rental assistance allows us to serve landlords and families struggling to make ends meet, which can cause a lot of stress for these people.
 We encourage all eligible Philadelphians facing economic hardship during these challenging times to apply for rental assistance before the end of the month.”

 This increase will automatically apply to tenants that have already applied for Phase 2 funding, as well as all new applicants.